 - appearing sad, irritable, or tearful

-- change in appetite or weight
+- changes in appetite or weight

-- decrease in energy
+- a decrease in energy

 - difficulty concentrating